spenjo7/EasyFileReader.js/README.md

 # EasyFileReader.js
+- [3.0.0] 2021-04-02
 - [2.1.0] 2021-03-04

+## Important Update
+While this project supports a number of types of files, it can be a bit overkill if you just want your \<textarea> elements to support dropping a .txt file into them.
+While the prior functionality is unchanged, I've also introduced a small, stand alone .js file to make all of your textboxes drop and drag capable without any other changes needed.
+- Unlike the EasyFileReader.js functions, this does not support multiple files on the same input at the same time.

 ## Introduction
 - This Library facilitates the implementation of JavaScript file reading capabilities into your HTML's Event Listeners.